Installation Guide

 Screenshot of the MATE terminal

-If you are using MATE, then you can get all the prerequisites with:
+If you are using Ubuntu MATE, then you can get all the prerequisites with:

 sudo apt-get install pluma gcc make unzip